 The free starter plan lets you send out 3 documents per month.
 For more features, check out the pro and business version(s).

 Basecamp is a real-time communication tool to keep your team on track.
 You can use it to organise your priorities, set deadlines and milestones, and communicate with your team.

 With the free plan, you can manage one project.
 Try it out and then subscribe to a complete package if it works for you.

-If you prefer organise your projects in a highly visual way, then Trello is the right tool for you.
+If you prefer organising your projects in a highly visual way, then Trello is the right tool for you.

 Basically, it’s a collaborative workspace, on which each project you launch is represented by a card.

-As your projects progress, you can just drag and drop these cards onto the next sequential column, so that each member of your staff knows the status of each project.
+As your projects hit their milestones, you can just drag and drop these cards onto the next sequential column, so that each member of your staff knows the status of each project.